dxlliv/planner/docs/media-iframe.md

 # Iframes

-You could use iframes if you are using custom tools to generate your images dinamically, or maybe just to define a YouTube Short or posts from other platforms as reel.
+You can define iframes if you are using custom tools to generate your image dynamically, or maybe just to define a YouTube Short or a media from other platforms.

 ```json
 {